p4wlppmipb/OPTIMAL-IPB/README.md

 # OPTIMAL-IPB

 OPTIMAL-IPB (Oil Palm Trees Identification based on Machine Learning – IPB University) is an open access plugin in Quantum GIS software used to detect oil palm trees canopy on high-resolution satellite images.
 This plugin was developed based on deep learning models on Retinanet architecture implemented on the repository by [Fizyr](https://github.com/fizyr/keras-retinanet).
 Some modifications were applied to enhance the model’s accuracy in detecting oil palm trees canopy as small objects.
-OPTIMAL-IPB was built by researchers from the Center for Regional System, Analysis, Planning and Development (P4W/CRESTPENT), IPB University, Indonesia.
-It was based on research funded by the Indonesia Endowment Fund for Education (LPDP) – the Ministry of Finance.
+OPTIMAL-IPB was built by researchers from the [Center for Regional System, Analysis, Planning and Development (P4W/CRESTPENT)](https://p4w.ipb.ac.id), IPB University, Indonesia.
+It was based on research funded by the [Indonesia Endowment Fund for Education (LPDP)](https://lpdp.kemenkeu.go.id) – the Ministry of Finance.

 ## Installation Steps

-### 1. Module Required
+### 1. Package Required

+Some packages need to be installed in the QGIS environment first.
+There are two ways to install packages in the QGIS environment.

+#### - Package installation via python console in QGIS

-Open python console in QGIS and run `import pip` then `pip.main(['install', '-q', '--disable-pip-version-check', 'six ', 'scipy', 'cython', 'keras-resnet==0.2.0', 'h5py', 'keras', 'matplotlib', 'numpy>=1.14', 'opencv-python>=3.3.0', 'pillow', 'progressbar2', 'tensorflow>=2.3.0'])` to install all the prerequisites.
+Open python console in QGIS and run `import pip` then `pip.main(['install', '-q', '--disable-pip-version-check', 'scipy', 'cython', 'keras-resnet==0.2.0', 'opencv-python>=3.3.0', 'pillow', 'progressbar2', 'tensorflow>=2.3.0'])` to install all the prerequisites.

-The installation process time depends on the internet connection speed.
+#### - Module installation via OSGeo4W Shell

+Open OSGeo4W Shell then run this command `python3 -m pip install scipy cython keras-resnet==0.2.0 opencv-python>=3.3.0 pillow progressbar2 tensorflow>=2.3.0`

 ### 2. GPU Configuration (Optional)
 :warning: This plugin is built using tensorflow as a machine learning framework.
 For faster process, it is highly recommended to use a GPU.
 You can find complete instructions for GPU Support through [this link](https://www.tensorflow.org/install/gpu#software_requirements).

+For Windows user, we need to add the CUDA®, CUPTI, and cuDNN installation directories to the %PATH% environmental variable on QGIS.
+Click `Settings > Options`, on the System Tab choose `Environment` then check `Use custom variables (restart required - include separators)`.

+Click Plus (+) button, then add configuration bellow:

+- `Apply: Prepend`
+- `Variable: PATH`
+- `Value: C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v10.1\bin;C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v10.1\extras\CUPTI\lib64;C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v10.1\include;`

 ### 3. Plugin Installation
 There are two ways to install this plugin.